Philippines: Visayas - February 2008

 An hour and a half later, our banca arrives at Siquijor, on the beach Sandugan.

-There, a simple bungalow, but cute, lying on the beach, next to a few other bamboo bungalows, waiting for me ...
-Two ladies of a certain age on the terrace.
-They seem delighted to see me.
+There, a very simple but cute bungalow, placed on the beach, next to some other bamboo bungalows, is waiting for me...
+Two old ladies on the terrace.
+They look happy to see me.

 Yes, the bungalow is free, they tell me.
-For 600 unfortunate pesos at night (about 10 €).
-In Panglao, depending on the category of accommodation, prices ranged from 800 to 1,500 pesos on Alona Beach, or 3,000 pesos for a room in a resort with European standards with swimming pool ... ????
+For 600 pesos a night (about 10 €).
+In Panglao, depending on the category of accommodation, prices ranged from 800 to 1,500 pesos on Alona Beach, or even 3,000 pesos for a room in a European-standard resort with a pool... 😱

-This bungalow found in Siquijor fills me.
+This bungalow I found in Siquijor is a real treat.
 The place is called Islanders Paradise and is aptly named.
 Plus, there's a little dive center right next door, Kiwi Dive.

-In a siestal mood, delighted to have found a quiet corner, I start by testing the hammock on the terrace.
-No other noise here than the murmur of the waves and the thrill of coconut palms ...
+In a siestal mood, delighted to have found a quiet place, I start by testing the hammock of the terrace.
+No other noise, here, than the murmur of the waves and the shiver of the coconut palms...

 What happiness! 🤗 😎 🌴